kjhov195/beautiful-jekyll/about.md

 ---
 layout: page
 title: About
-subtitle: Interested in Statistics and Computer Science.
+subtitle: Interested in Statistics, ML and DL.
 ---

 ## <center>Jaehun Kang</center>